 The Q coffee system was developed by the Coffee Quality Institute in 2004.
 It can be thought of as a scale by which to judge coffees.
-It was developed to improve the standard of coffee worldwide by providing feedback to farmers at origin so they can improve the quality of their coffee, and thus in turn achieve higher prices for their harvests.
+It was developed to improve the standard of coffee worldwide.
+By providing feedback to farmers at origin, they can improve the quality of their coffee.
+Thus, in turn, they can achieve higher prices for their harvests.

 A Q Grader is basically just a certified coffee taster!
-After analysing physical aspects of the coffee (looking for defects) as well as sensory aspects of the coffee (flavour, acidity, body and balance) they give the coffee a score out of 100.
+After analysing physical aspects of the coffee (looking for defects) as well as sensory aspects of the coffee (flavour, acidity, body and balance) they score the coffee out of 100.
 This will classify it as being “specialty” or “not specialty”.

 So what does this mean for specialty coffee?

 Q grading has really surged the specialty coffee industry.
 It is the only judgement system for coffee based on quality, without taking external factors such as price or farming into account as part of the score.
 The training is vast and demanding of the senses.
 However, it is integral to making sure that every Q grader is grading to the same standards.
 This eliminates as much subjectivity as possible and ensures consistency.